danilo-89/Memory-Card-Game---Match-Pairs/README.md

 - Completely in HTML, CSS and vanilla JavaScript;
 - Responsive design;
 - Working on Chrome, Firefox, Edge, IE(9>), Opera and Brave.
+- Personal high score is kept in browser's local storage

 ### Preview
 -------------